gtjman/python-requests-spammer/README.md

 # python-requests-spammer
-python requests spammer, this tool can send many requests to a url, it is too fast and dangerous, you can choose how fast do you want it to be
+python requests spammer, this tool can send many requests to a url